Food, Beverage, and Forest Products Manufacturing Initiative

 - Advance value-added processing activities for major Missouri commodities, such as livestock, soybean, corn, dairy and eggs.

-During the fall of 2020, the Show-Me Food, Beverage and Forest Products Manufacturing task force published a second study titled Show-Me Food, Beverage and Forest Products Manufacturing Initiative Report to the Governor.
+During the fall of 2020, the Show-Me Food, Beverage and Forest Products Manufacturing task force published a second study titled Show-Me Food, Beverage and Forest Products Manufacturing Initiative Report to the Governor (PDF).
 This updated report used listening sessions held across the state to gather input and provide a roadmap for how Missourians can strategically invest in expanding the value of the state’s agricultural and forestry resources.

 As the Show-Me-State Food, Beverage, and Forest Products Manufacturing Initiative progresses, MU Extension will play a pivotal role in training Missourians interested in growing or starting a new agriculture business.